apache/ignite-3/modules/table/tech-notes/rebalance.md

 - Configuration change through `org.apache.ignite.configuration.schemas.table.TableChange.changeReplicas` produce metastore update event
 - Configuration change through `org.apache.ignite.configuration.schemas.table.TableChange.changePartitions` produce metastore update event (IMPORTANT: this type of trigger has additional difficulties because of cross raft group data migration and it is out of scope of this document)

-Result: So, one of three metastore keys will trigger rebalance:
+**Result**: So, one of three metastore keys' changes will trigger rebalance:
 ```
 <global>.baseline
 <tableScope>.replicas